TedLeRoy/docksec/README.md

   * Disable New Privileges for Containers
 * Restart the Docker service to make changes take effect.

 The script makes a backup of any files touched in the process, but it is crude at present and may clobber your backups of the files touched if you use the same naming convention used by the script, or if you run the script multiple times.
-The naming convention is \<filename\>.001
+The naming convention is \<filename\>.001, and it is stored in the same directory as the original file.

 As additional functionality is added, it will show up here.

 ## Prerequisites

+A few prerequisites must be in place for you to use this script.

-You must have sudo permission to run this script and it must be run as root or with sudo permission.
+* You must have sudo permission to run this script and it must be run as root or with sudo permission.

-You must understand your Docker environment and the implications of running this script on your environment.
+* You must understand your Docker environment and the implications of running this script on your environment.

-You must be prepared to troubleshoot any issues that arise from running the script.
+* You must be prepared to troubleshoot any issues that arise from running the script.

-Everything the script does is available to you in the docksec.sh file, so you can refer to that should troubleshooting be necessary.
+* Everything the script does is available to you in the docksec.sh file, so you can refer to that should troubleshooting be necessary.

 ## Installing

-This project is under active development until it has the functionality I'm after, so the preferred method of running it is to create a local clone of the git repository.
+This project is under active development until it has the functionality defined in the [Project Goal](#project-goal), so the preferred method of running it is to create a local clone of the git repository.

 ```
 sudo apt install git